 The Korat was discovered in Ampur Pimai, Korat province in Thailand.
 The earliest identified record of the Korats appears in The Cat-Book of Poems or Smud Khoi of Cats, which was produced between 1350-1767 during the Ayudhya Period of Siamese History.
 This book presents the 17 "good luck" cats of Thailand, which includes the Korat.
-It is now presently located at Bangkok's National Library.
+It is now presently located at the National Library of Thailand in Bangkok.

 The first known Korats that were imported into the United States arrived in 1959.
-In 1967, The Cat Fanciers Association recognized the cat breed.
+In 1966, The Cat Fanciers Association recognized and accepted the cat breed as championship status.

-The Korat has a distinctive colour, characterized as silver-tipped blue, that gives it a shimmering shine.
-The colour appears to absorb light, which gives a "halo" effect.
+The Korat has a distinctive colour, characterised as silver-tipped blue, which gives it a gorgeous shimmer.
+The colour appears to absorb light, which produces a "halo" effect.
 Their coat is short, single and close lying.
-Their hair does not glide off when they are petted or stroked, so most people with cat hair allergies find their closeness bearable.
+Their hair does not glide off when they are petted or stroked, so most people with cat allergies find their closeness bearable.
 The Korat only comes in the silver-tipped blue colour.

-Korats matures gradually and can take up to five years to reach their full maturity.
+Korats grow gradually and can take up to five years to reach their full maturity.
 Their eye colour also takes time to develop.
-Korat kittens initially have blue eyes and then change to amber with a green tinge around their pupil in their teenage years.
+As kittens, they have blue eyes.
+This then changes to amber with a green tinge around their pupils in their teenage years.
 Finally, they change to peridot green when they are two to four years old.
-Comparable to fine wine, Korats get better with age.
+Compared to fine wine, Korats get better with age.

-Be aware of this tendency before you get yourself a Korat.
-This cat breed is not a loner.
-They do their best with companionship, whether from a human or another animal.
+This cat breed is not a loner and they do best with companionship, whether from a human or another animal.
 According to stories, traditionally, they were always given in pairs, as they don't like being alone.
 A Korat often left alone or ignored may develop behavioural problems such as separation anxiety.

 This cat breed is energetic and enjoys playing fetch, learning tricks, and even walking on a leash.
-It's not difficult to teach Korat cats household rules; make sure to reward them with petting or a treat.
+It's not difficult to teach Korat cats household rules, but make sure to reward them with petting or a treat.

 If you currently have multiple cats at home, make sure to have plenty of toys to go around.
-Korat cat did not learn to share, so they can be persistent about giving up their toys or other objects that they view as theirs.
+Korat cats are not the best at sharing, so they can be persistent about giving up their toys or other objects that they view as theirs.

 These beautiful cats have remarkable senses of sight, hearing and scent.
-They are gentle cats that move moderately and dislikes loud or harsh noises.
-Some Korats have an extraordinarily quiet demeanour, while other cats are "chatty" and have to express themselves through meows and chirps.
+They are gentle cats that move cautiously and dislike loud or harsh noises.
+Some Korats have an extraordinarily quiet demeanour, while other cats are "chatty", expressing themselves through meows and chirps.
 Every Korat has a wide array of vocabulary – from a soft chirp to a full meow.
 However, they usually speak when they have something to express or need to alert you to their needs.

 Choose a Korat if you love having a lap cat.
 They will be pleased to fulfil this yearning any time of the day.

-When a Korat is appropriately socialized and trained during their kittenhood, they will bloom to be a well-mannered and well-rounded feline companion.
-These affectionate and approachable cats are very sociable, loving and get strongly devoted to their human companion.
+When a Korat is appropriately socialised and trained during kittenhood, they will bloom to be a well-mannered and well-rounded feline companion.
+These affectionate and approachable cats are very sociable, loving and become strongly devoted to their human companion.

-Korat is recognized as a highly intelligent cat and learns new tricks and commands extremely easy and quickly.
+The Korat is recognized as a highly intelligent cat who can learn new tricks and commands extremely easily and quickly.
 This includes playing ball and retrieving toys with their human companion.
 Because they are so bright, Korats like to be kept busy and enjoy being involved in everything around their environment.
 If a Korat gets bored, they find their own ways of entertaining themselves, leading to mischief around the home.

 Challenge their intelligent minds and keep them attentive by teaching them commands, tricks and games.
 Give them many puzzle toys that will reward them with treats or kibbles when they learn how to operate them.
 Korats are bright and adore the love and attention of being clicker-trained and taught tricks.

-Korats' coat is easy to groom and maintain because of their short-hair and lack of undercoat.
+Korats' coats are easy to groom and maintain because of their short-hair and lack of undercoat.
 Weekly brushing or combing in the summer is all you need to eliminate loose hair and keep their coat clean and in excellent condition.
 During winter, every other week, brushing or combing is sufficient.
-Their hair does not float off when stroked, making these affectionate cats more compatible with those individuals with cat allergies.
+Their hair does not float off when stroked, making these affectionate cats more compatible with people with cat allergies.
 Bathing is not typically necessary, nor is professional grooming.

-Check the ears weekly.
-If their ears look dirty, wipe them out with a cotton ball or soft damp cloth moistened with a vet-approved ear cleaner.
+Check their ears weekly.
+If they look dirty, wipe them with a cotton ball or soft damp cloth moistened with a vet-approved ear cleaner.
 If the ear has a foul odour, it is best to contact your vet for treatment.

 Their litter boxes should always be clean as they are precise about bathroom hygiene.
-If it is left unclean, they tend to use other places in the house.
+If left unclean, they tend to use other places in the house.

 The welcoming and friendly Korat enjoys playing.
 That's why they are an exceptional choice for families with children.
-They will play fetch like any retriever, learn tricks quickly, and love the attention they obtain from children who treat them well.
-However, always supervise younger kids to avoid accidents and won't hurt the cat by pulling their fur or twisting their tail.
+They will play fetch like any retriever, learn tricks quickly, and they love attention from children who treat them well.
+However, always supervise younger kids to avoid accidents and ensure they don’t hurt the cat by pulling their fur or twisting their tail.